Table of Contents[Hide][Show]

 Eases Symptoms of PMS and PCOS

 Many clinical trials show chasteberry’s ability to ease PMS and menstrual-related difficulties.
+Compounds in vitex bind to certain pain receptors, which eases pain in addition to the hormone normalizing effect.
 In one randomized double-blind, placebo-controlled study (translation: very credible), 178 women took vitex in capsule form for 3 full cycles.
 Compared to the control group, the women in the test group experienced 50% improvement/reduction in symptoms.
 These include mood swings, anger, irritability, headache, breast tenderness, and bloating.

 This is good news for PMS and even PCOS sufferers, especially with the generally safe profile of this herb.

 Luteinizing hormone (LH) is important to a healthy reproductive system and largely responsible for triggering ovulation in the body.
 Studies on chasteberry show the herb supports LH production, which in turn normalizes progesterone and the luteal phase of the menstrual cycle.
 This is valuable if it corrects a luteal phase defect, which may contribute to infertility and even miscarriages.